 HistoryvHMML is an initiative of the Hill Museum & Manuscript Library.
-The project began as a partnership between HMML and developers from the Center for Digital Humanities at Saint Louis University (James Ginther, PI) and the Carolingian Canon Law Project at the University of Kentucky (Abigail Firey, PI), with initial support from a 2012 National Leadership Grant by the Institute of Museum and Library Services, supplemented by Arcadia.
+The project began as a partnership between HMML staff and developers from the Center for Digital Humanities at Saint Louis University (James Ginther, PI) and the Carolingian Canon Law Project at the University of Kentucky (Abigail Firey, PI), with initial support from a 2012 National Leadership Grant by the Institute of Museum and Library Services, supplemented by the Arcadia Fund.

-FundingvHMML has relied on the generous support of many donors, both institutional and individual.
-Initial funding came from a National Leadership Grant awarded by the Institute of Museum and Library Services, a federal agency.
+FundingvHMML relies on the generous support of institutional and individual donors.
+Funding for vHMML 1.0 came from a National Leadership Grant awarded by the Institute of Museum and Library Services, a federal agency.
 The project received significant contributed funding and services from Saint Louis University and the University of Kentucky Research Foundation during the initial development phase.
-Further funding for vHMML has been provided by the Arcadia Fund of London and by generous individual donors.
+Further funding was provided by the Arcadia Fund of London and by generous individual donors.

-vHMML /Reading Room concept and grant development: Columba Stewart, OSB
+vHMML concept and grant development: Columba Stewart, OSB

-- Reading Room and the backend Catalog Database were designed and developed by Daniel Gullo, William Straub, and Columba Stewart, OSB, with coding by Chad LaVigne of sdg, and initial BA and QA by Mark Spangler of sdg
+- Reading Room and the backend Catalog Database were designed and developed by Daniel Gullo, William Straub, and Columba Stewart, OSB, with coding by Chad LaVigne of sdg, and initial Business Analysis by Mark Spangler of sdg

-- School, Lexicon, and Reference were developed by Chad LaVigne of sdg, with BA and QA by Mark Spangler; development at HMML was by Daniel Gullo and William Straub, with the assistance of Columba Stewart, OSB, and Nick Welshons
+- School, Lexicon, and Reference were developed by Chad LaVigne of sdg, with BA and QA by Mark Spangler; development at HMML was by Daniel Gullo and William Straub, with the assistance of Columba Stewart, OSB

 - Folio and Scriptorium were initially developed by James Howard and Andy McDonald of the University of Kentucky, with David Pearce and Greg Neiheisel from Differential

-- Folio was redesigned by Daniel Gullo, Columba Stewart, William Straub and Chad Lavigne of sdg in 2016 as part of the development and launch of Reading Room
+- Folio was redesigned by Daniel Gullo, Columba Stewart, William Straub and Chad Lavigne of sdg in 2016 as part of the development and launch of vHMML 2.0

-- vHMML Lexicon, Reading Room, Reference, and School were written in Java™ and HTML running on an Apache Tomcat Server utilizing MySQL for storage
+- vHMML is written in Java™ and HTML running on an Apache Tomcat server

-- Image viewing in Reading Room was implemented using the Mirador fully featured IIIF viewer
+- Image viewing in Reading Room and Folio uses the Mirador IIIF viewer

 - Reading Room and Folio images are stored on a digilib image server

-- Image viewing for vHMML School utilizes OpenSeaDragon
+- Image viewing for vHMML School uses OpenSeaDragon

-- vHMML relies heavily upon Elasticsearch for improving findability and search results
+- vHMML relies on Elasticsearch for indexing metadata and providing search results

 - Special thanks to Jim Gramke and Josh Trutwin from CSB/SJU IT Services for the server configuration, security and maintenance